Sapporo Language School AGREATDREAM - Eikaiwa

 *1. This phrase may be a kind of literary or a written expression.
 Therefore, it’s seldom used in conversation but never is unnatural.

-*5. …san is a very normal way.
-Add the word “san” after both the first and last names.
-For example, like Koizumi san or Jyunichiro san.
+*5. Adding ~san is normal.
+You can add the word “san” after both the first and last names.
+For example, like Koizumi san, Jyunichiro san or John Elton san.
+The order of names are reversed though.

 *8. Christmas is not really celebrated as a religious event in Japan.
 Merry Christmas is not a common greeting you would hear.